pauntea/CS340-F25-Group28/README.md

 ---
 ## How AI Was Used
-This project was developed with assistance from Microsoft Copilot for code generation, explanations and debugging Guidance.
+This project was developed with assistance from Microsoft Copilot for code generation, explanations and debugging guidance.
 Detailed prompts to guide Copilot’s responses were added at the beginning of relavant documents.

 ---
 ## Citation